-The original De Anza College Preceptorship Workshop was developed primarily by Vicky Maryatt, now Dean at American River College, who devoted countless hours to the project and initial supervision of the first several groups of preceptors and preceptees.
+The original De Anza College Preceptorship Workshop was developed primarily by Vicky Maryatt, now Director of the ADN Nursing Program at American River College, who devoted countless hours to the project and initial supervision of the first several groups of preceptors and preceptees.
 Special thanks is given to other retired De Anza College nursing faculty who were instrumental in this project: Ellie Dunkleman and Fay O'Brien.